gabrieljsilva/nestjs-decorated-dataloaders/README.md

 ```

 In this configuration:
-- `global: true` ensures that the dataloader service is available throughout the application.
 - `cache`: Determines if the dataloader should cache results.
 - `maxBatchSize`: Controls the maximum number of requests batched together.
 - `getCacheMap`: Allows for a custom cache implementation (e.g., LRU Cache).